coreybrown89/wp-theme-boilerplate-gulp/README.md

 ***I am using gulp to do the following:***
 - Compile Sass
-- Minify & Compress CSS
+- Minify & gZip CSS
+- Transpile ES6
 - Lint JS files
-- Compress JS
+- Uglify & gZip JS

 The theme itself isn't doing anything fancy.
 No styles are added actually.
 It just has all the files that I need and use regularly.